-When applying for life insurance, there are various health issues that could cause an applicant to be declined.
-In other cases, depending on the severity of one’s health, an individual may still qualify for coverage, however, because the insurance company is taking on a higher amount of risk than average, the insured will be required to pay a higher amount of premium for their policy.
+When applying for life insurance, some applicants are declined at times because of a specific health issue.
+Depending on how serious the health issue is, an individual still has a chance of qualifying for coverage; however, with the insurance company taking on potentially more risk, the insured person usually will have to pay a costlier premium for their policy.
 There are also no medical exam life insurance policies available if this is what you are in search of.

-Those who have high cholesterol may have difficulty in qualifying for life insurance, depending on how high their levels are.
+Those who have high cholesterol could have a tougher time qualifying for life insurance, depending on how high their levels are.
 However, is some cases, applicants may have their condition under control and be in such good health that they qualify for standard – or even preferred – premium rates.

 How Life Insurers View High Cholesterol

 Typically, life insurers will consider high cholesterol to be a key indicator of a potential heart issues in an applicant for coverage.
-Therefore, the underwriters who are reviewing an application for life insurance will generally place heavy emphasis on one’s cholesterol readings.
+Therefore, the underwriters who are reviewing an application for life insurance will generally look heavily at one’s cholesterol numbers.

 The total cholesterol measure is actually made up of LDL cholesterol, as well as HDL and VLDL cholesterol.
 For a life insurer to deem an applicant as desirable for coverage, the person’s total cholesterol level should ideally be less than 200 mg / dL.
 This is because total cholesterol is considered to be one of the major risk factors in coronary artery disease.